platformsh/platformsh-docs/docs/src/integrations/notifications.md

 Any notification will now be posted to the `health.webhook` URL.

-In order to let you verify that requests are coming from the integration, you can use the optional `shared-key` parameter which will add a `X-JWS-Signature` request header containing the JSON Web Token Signature in JWS Compact Serialization with Unencoded Detached Payload ([RFC7797](https://tools.ietf.org/html/rfc7797)).
+To let you verify that requests are coming from the integration, you can use the optional `shared-key` parameter which will add a `X-JWS-Signature` request header containing the JSON Web Token Signature in JWS Compact Serialization with Unencoded Detached Payload ([RFC7797](https://tools.ietf.org/html/rfc7797)).

 ```bash
 platform integration:add --type health.webhook --url=A-URL-THAT-CAN-RECEIVE-THE-POSTED-JSON --shared-key JWS-SYMMETRIC-KEY